Skip to main content

 3. Decrypts github-app-key.pem.enc for GitHub App authentication

-No manual environment variable setup needed!
+No manual environment variable setup needed when using direnv!

 📦 Project Structure